Air, Architecture + Other Climates

 About

-As a vehicle of energy, heat radiates, penetrates, destroys, reshapes and nourishes.
-Through temperature mapping across graphs and thermometers, our thermal comfort has modified both landscapes and urban environments, and it has become a tool for capturing, channelling, storin or accelerating energetic dissipation (3).
-Throughout this year’s design explorations w endeavour to test narratives for what future a fluctuating thermal systems hold for local ecologies, communities and inhabitants; and what is architecture’s possible role within this - one of resistance, remediation, manipulations of energy or rebalancing?
+The studio continues to explore these issues through the lens of air and its Thermal Domains.
+As a vehicle of energy, heat radiates, penetrates, destroys, reshapes, and nourishes.
+Through temperature mapping across graphs and thermometers, our thermal comfort has modified both landscapes and urban environments, and it has become a tool for capturing, channelling, storing, or accelerating energetic dissipation.
+Throughout this year's design explorations, students endeavoured to test narratives for what future fluctuating thermal systems hold for local ecologies, communities, and inhabitants, and what is architecture's possible role within this - one of resistance, remediation, manipulation of energy, or rebalancing?

 See Past Studios: